 ClickTap to view full size

-a year agoWe went to Marks Hall Estate with our two beagles today (Not part of the Heli Hounds walk) as we'd won some free tickets, and while it does state this on the Marks Hall website, I wanted to mention for anyone who doesn't obsessively research their walks as I do, that dogs do not get to go into the arboretum or the lovely landscaped grounds.
+4 years agoWe went to Marks Hall Estate with our two beagles today (Not part of the Heli Hounds walk) as we'd won some free tickets, and while it does state this on the Marks Hall website, I wanted to mention for anyone who doesn't obsessively research their walks as I do, that dogs do not get to go into the arboretum or the lovely landscaped grounds.
 A sign clearly marked "Dogs this way" splits you from the crowd when you enter the site.
 The route takes you around the perimeter of the arboretum, and at times you get a tantalising glimpse of it through the six foot deer fencing, but it's predominantly a public footpath open to anyone.
 A lot of it is concrete path, which I gather was laid by American soldiers to access an airfield during the war, which means it's great for a pushchair, bike, or maybe even a sturdy wheelchair or scooter.
 There are also plenty of pooh bag bins along the route.
 Marks Hall don't even seem to mind you using their toilets which are located before the ticket booth, which is appreciated.
 However, if I'd paid the standard £6 entry fee, I'd have been mightily miffed at how little of the estate we dog walkers can access.
 I appreciate that some of the trees need protection from bouncy dogs, but £6 to walk what is predominantly a public footpath seems a bit cheeky.
 Save your money and donate it to Heli Hounds!

 Nearby dog walks